 If you arrive after the class has lined up and bowed in, you must obtain permission from the instructor before joining the class.
 Get fully dressed for class, remove shoes, socks, etc., and go to the front of the class on the side.
 Wait for the instructor to bow you in and listen for any instructions he may give you.
 Then you may line up in the back of the class.

 Once you have become a member and have a uniform, you are required to wear it to each class.
 You should also keep it clean and well cared for.
 Students may purchase WTKD Tee Shirts to wear in place of their uniform top during the summer months.

 When an instructor calls on a student or group of students for action; the proper response is a loud "Yes Sir" or "Yes Mam".
-When asking information or permission to leave class, students should bow and wait for acknowledgement.
-Addressing instructors or senior belt ranks should include their title and last name. e.g.: Master Konrath, Mr. McGee, or Master Pagniano.
+When asking for information or permission to leave class, students should bow and wait for an acknowledgment.
+Addressing instructors or senior belt ranks should include their title and last name. e.g.: Master Konrath, Master McGee, or Master Pagniano.

 Entering and Leaving Class (do jang)

 We are grateful that Heritage Christian Church allows us to use their facility.
 Please follow all of their rules regarding sign-in and sign-out and having an adult escort children under the age of 15 through the Church to and from class.
 Additionally, in the Korean tradition, we show respect to our training area by bowing upon entry and exit.
 A proper bow is performed facing into the class, from the doorway.